-I’m describing just one small part of Area X here, which is itself an agonisingly-brief proof of concept for what a version of the nearly 16-year-old Rez authored in an era of affordable(ish) virtual reality might look like.
-But despite the fact it only lasts around 15 minutes, it’s transcendent - a profound vision of what VR could be that’s so overwhelmingly beautiful I choke up on several occasions.
+I’m describing just one small part of Area X here, which is itself an agonisingly brief proof of concept for what a version of the nearly 16-year-old Rez, were it authored in an era of affordable(ish) virtual reality, might look like.
+But despite the fact it only lasts around 15 minutes, it’s transcendent – a profound vision of what VR could be that’s overwhelmingly beautiful.

 Rez may be getting on, but it turns out it was always perfect for VR.
 Infinite’s Area X is wonderful, certainly, but Rez’s five original levels – Areas 1 – 5 – are all transformed by the technology in the way that games should be.
 It’s not just a novel new perspective, it’s the jolting realisation that – if, like me, you came to Rez in its original Dreamcast form – you’ve been playing the game wrong for more than a decade and a half.

 Forget, if you haven’t already, Lucky’s Tale.
 Toss out hopes for an expanded Aperture Labs experience.
 You can even set aside the vertiginous thrills of The Climb.
 Rez Infinite is the greatest virtual reality experience currently available, and still the only VR game I’ve played that I can be bothered to regularly clamber into my PSVR headset for.